History of the Indian National Congress: Champaran and Kheda

-The Battle for the soul
+Battle for the Soul

 A whole class of political leaders disagreed with Gandhi.
 Bipin Chandra Pal, Muhammad Ali Jinnah, Annie Besant, Bal Gangadhar Tilak all criticized the idea of civil disobedience.
 But Gandhi had the backing of the people and a whole new generation of Indian nationalists.

 In a series of sessions in 1918, 1919 and 1920, where the old and the new generations clashed in famous and important debates, Gandhi and his young supporters imbued the Congress rank-and-file with passion and energy to combat British rule directly.
 With the tragedy of the 1919 Amritsar Massacre and the riots in Punjab, Indian anger and passions were palpable and radical.
 With the election of Mohandas K. Gandhi to the presidency of the Indian National Congress, the battle of the party's soul was won, and a new path to India's destiny was forged.

 Lokmanya Tilak, whom Gandhi had called The Father of Modern India died in 1920, and Gopal Krishna Gokhale had died four years earlier.
 Motilal Nehru, Lala Lajpat Rai and some other stalwarts backed Gandhi as they were not sure that they can lead the people like Tilak and Gokhale.
 Thus it was now entirely up to Gandhi's Congress to show the way for the nation.

 The Mahatma Gandhi era

+Gandhiji dominated the Indian freedom struggle from 1919 to 1948.
+That is why this period is known as the Gandhian era in Indian history.
+During this time, Mahatma Gandhi dominated the Indian National Congress, which in turn was at the forefront of the Indian freedom struggle.

-Gandhi joined in 1915 and left the chair in 1923.
+Gandhi joined in 1915 and left the Indian National Congress in 1923.

 Expansion and re-organization

 Few years after the World War, the Congress expanded considerably, owing to public excitement after Gandhi's success in Champaran and Kheda.
-A whole new generation of leaders arose from different parts of India, who were committed Gandhians Sardar Vallabhbhai Patel, Rajendra Prasad, Chakravarti Rajagopalachari, Narhari Parikh, Mahadev Desai – as well as hot-blooded nationalists aroused by Gandhi's active leadership – Chittaranjan Das, Subhas Chandra Bose, Srinivasa Iyengar.
+A whole new generation of leaders arose from different parts of India, who were committed Gandhians Sardar Vallabhbhai Patel, Rajendra Prasad, Chakravarti Rajagopalachari, Narhari Parikh, Mahadev Desai —as well as hot-blooded nationalists aroused by Gandhi's active leadership —Chittaranjan Das, Subhas Chandra Bose, Srinivasa Iyengar.

 Gandhi transformed the Congress from an elitist party based in the cities, to an organization of the people: